Mould stains on walls: Mould stains and saltpetre on walls - causes, moisture and permanent solutions

 Mould stains - also known as mildew stains - are dark, usually greenish-black or brownish discolorations that appear on damp walls.
 This is mold infestation that forms and spreads on damp surfaces.
 The initial stage of mould stains can often be recognized by small spots of discolouration, which can develop into larger areas over time.

 In the initial stages, mildew stains are sometimes difficult to distinguish from ordinary dirt.
-However, a typical characteristic is that they return again and again despite cleaning, as long as the cause - the moisture - is not removed.
+However, a typical characteristic is that they keep returning despite cleaning as long as the cause - the moisture - is not removed.
+Excessive moisture in materials can be a serious problem, leading to harmful effects.
 Contact with these substances can cause health problems, especially for allergy sufferers and people with respiratory diseases.
-To accurately determine the moisture in the walls, the use of a moisture meter is essential.
+To accurately determine the moisture in the walls, the use of a moisture meter is essential, as only correct measurement results allow for accurate determination and identification of potential problems.

 What is saltpetre on walls?